-Winter 2017 Spence Mountain Trail update
+Spring 2018 Spence Mountain Trail update

 With the completion of Mazama and North Ridge trails in 2017, Spence Mountain currently has about 18 miles of trails available for mountain biking, walking, and running.
 These trails vary in difficulty from easy (Mazama Tr) to expert (North Ridge Tr).
 2017 also saw the construction of the Shoalwater Bay Trailhead (see map below).
 Shoalwater Bay TH has room for more than 40 cars and is located off of Eagle Ridge Road on the North Side of Spence Mountain.
 A kiosk similar to the one at the South Ridge TH is slated to be built in 2018.
 Eagle Ridge Rd comes off of Hwy 140 at the bottom of the north side of Doak Mountain about 5 miles north of the TH at South Ridge.
-2017 also saw the addition of new trails signs on the existing trails that will help with planning and navigation while you are at Spence.